sancho20021/CampingPro/README.md

 # CampingPro
-It is a simple site to help people organize a hike.
+It is a simple site to help people organise a hike.

 There are several options: